ejfox/scrapbook-cli/README.md

 - `z`: Toggle full-screen summary view
 - `/` or `s`: Search entries
 - `r`: Refresh entries
+- `PageUp/PageDown`: Move 24 entries at a time
 - `Esc`: Exit search or full-screen view
 - `q`: Quit

+### 🕹️ Controls (Map Mode)

+- `↑/↓`: Navigate through map markers
+- `q`: Quit

+## 🗺️ Mini-Map Feature

+The mini-map displays the location of the currently selected entry if it has latitude and longitude data.
+If an entry doesn't have location data, the mini-map will be hidden.

+## 🌍 Full-Screen Map View

+The full-screen map view shows all your geotagged entries on a world map.
+Navigate through the markers to see details about each entry.

+## 📋 JSON Export

+Use the `json` command followed by a scrap ID to get the full JSON data for that specific scrap.
+This is useful for debugging or data export purposes.

 ## 🔧 Configuration